-Anti-hunting group Hertfordshire Hunt Saboteurs shared the video to social media, describing it as: “Violence running through their veins.”
+Anti-hunting group Hertfordshire Hunt Saboteurs shared the video to social media on November 7, 2021, describing it as: “Violence running through their veins.”

-In the clip, primary school teacher Sarah Moulds aggressively grabs the animal by the reins, strikes them, and pulls them into a truck.
+In the clip, Moulds aggressively grabs a pony named Bruce by the reins, strikes him, and pulls him into a truck.